gdsbook/book/notebooks/07_local_autocorrelation.md

 lisa = esda.moran.Moran_Local(db['Pct_Leave'], w)
 ```

 All we need to pass is the variable of interest -proportion of Leave votes in this context- and the spatial weights that describes the neighborhood relations between the different areas that make up the dataset.
-This creates a lisa object that has a number of attibutes of interest.
-The local indicators themselves are in the `Is` attribute and we can get a sense of their distribution using seaborn:
+This creates a LISA object that has a number of attributes of interest.
+The local indicators themselves are in the `Is` attribute and we can get a sense of their distribution using `seaborn`:

 ```python
 seaborn.distplot(lisa.Is)
 ```

 This reveals a rather skewed distribution due to the dominance of the positive forms of spatial association.
-Here it is important to keep in mind that the high positive values arise from value simularity in space, and this can be due to either high values being next to high values *or* low values next to low values.
+Here it is important to keep in mind that the high positive values arise from value similarity in space, and this can be due to either high values being next to high values *or* low values next to low values.
 The local $I_i$ values themselves cannot distinguish between these two.

 The values in the left tail of the density represent locations displaying negative spatial association.
 There are also two forms, a high value surrounded by low values, or a low value surrounded by high valued neighboring observations.
 And, again, the  $I_i$ value cannot distinguish between the two cases.